CI Operator

 - HyperShift supports only AWS and the supported versions of the hosted clusters are [] .
 Note that the supported versions are determined by HyperShift which is kept being updated to the latest in the CI production.

-Test owners are encouraged to migrate from the ipi-aws
+Test owners are encouraged to migrate from the ipi-aws workflow to

 the hypershift-hostedcluster-workflow